Tiger parenting

 Tiger parenting is a form of strict parenting, whereby parents are highly invested in ensuring their children's success.
 Specifically, tiger parents push their children to attain high levels of academic achievement or success in high-status extracurricular activities such as music or sports.
+The term "tiger mother" ("tiger mom") was brought to public attention by Yale Law School professor Amy Chua in her 2011 memoir Battle Hymn of the Tiger Mother.